-Employment income earned by children (including foster children) under the age of 18 years is not included in annual income.
+Employment income earned by children (including foster children) under the age of 18 years is not included in annual income [24 CFR 5.609(c)(1)].
 (See Eligibility chapter for a definition of foster children.)

 Certain Earned Income of Full-Time Students